builder555/PineSAM/Readme.md

     * possible solution: need to [flash](https://github.com/Ralim/IronOS/discussions/1518#discussioncomment-4866637) [BLE firmware](https://github.com/Ralim/IronOS/discussions/1449#discussioncomment-4866655)
 - Setting change is not reflected on the soldering iron
     * some changes require entering the menu on the device itself (or power cycle after saving to flash) before appearing.
 [Example](https://github.com/Ralim/IronOS/issues/1560)
-- Temperature ranges are out of whack
-    * Set your iron temperature to display in Celcius

 ## References